nahue-passano/blog/content/posts/intro_to_transmission_matrices/index.md

     display(voltage_gain_response)
     ```

-3) Multiplicando la matriz de transmisión inversa por las magnitudes de entrada queda:
+3) Multiplying the inverse transmission matrix by the input magnitudes gives:

     ```python
     v_in, i_in = sp.symbols('v_in i_in')
     output = inverse_total_tmatrix * sp.Matrix([v_in, i_in])
     ```

-## Ejemplo 2: Filtro pasabanda
+## Example 2: Band-pass filter

 <p align="center">
   <img src="https://www.researchgate.net/profile/Jonathan-Estevez-Fernandez/publication/312549075/figure/fig3/AS:452414026326019@1484875317721/Figura-5-Filtro-pasa-banda.png" width="70%">
 </p>

-1) Se definen los simbolos a utilizar y se generan las matrices de transmision para los elementos del circuito.
+1) The symbols to be used are defined and the transmission matrices for the circuit elements are generated.

     ```python
     import sympy as sp